colinminini/RL_Tetris_Project/Readme.md

   evaluation scripts default to `DQN_scripts/checkpoints/`; override with `--save-path` and `--model-path` to use the existing `checkpoints/` folder.
 - `Tetris_RL_script_runner.ipynb` shows an end-to-end workflow.

+## Results (reported)

+- After 100 training episodes, the agent clears ~4k lines on average over a 10-episode evaluation.
+- After 200 training episodes (about 15 minutes on an M4 chip), the agent clears ~20k lines on average over 10 episodes with a standard deviation of ~7k.
+- This is about 50x higher than the greedy baseline.
+- More compute improves performance; as the policy improves, evaluation runs take longer (around 35 minutes after the 200-episode training run).